IMPLEMENTING RULES AND REGULATIONS

 govern a subsidized transportation scheme:

-This section shall cover only marginalized disabled persons which is so defined in the Act as
+This section shall cover only marginalized disabled persons which are so defined in the Act as

 disabled persons who lack access to rehabilitative services and opportunities to be able to participate fully in socio-economic activities and who have no means of livelihood or whose